AswinTony2001/FinalYearProject/README.md

 7. Insert the image to be tested in the Input module and run it for the concept detction or/ caption prediction.

-6. Run the application using the following command.
-   1. python manage.py runserver